daveprowse/prom-live/labs/lab-07/lab-07.md

 Add a threshold for alerts:
 - On the CPU Usage panel click the edit (3 dots) button and select edit.
 - Scroll down to Thresholds
-- Add one at the T1 level 2.
+- Add one at 80% (or T1 level 2 absolute).
+- Set "Show Thresholds" as "lines".
+- Apply it to the panel.

 Run a couple tests against the web server service (from within a worker in the cluster or from without).
 For example:

 `ab -n 1000000 -c 1000 http://10.42.88.100:32321/index.html`

 View the change in the Grafana dashboard.
 Keep in mind that there might be a delay.
-Any thresholds that you set should start setting off alerts as well.
+You can also configure any thresholds that you set to set off alerts as well.
 (Depending on the resources in your cluster you might need to select lower options, for example `ab -n 10000 -c 100`.)

 > Note: You can see this activity from a Linux point of view by opening the `top` program on the K8s controller and looking for the *ksoftirqd/3* process.